OPoleshchuk/ScintillatorSim/README.md

 # ScintillatorSim
 This simulation was written during studying of GEANT4 and evolve over time from a one crystal into a crystal array.
-Now it forms the basis of SpecMATscint.
+Now it forms the basis of Scintscint.
 The latest stable version with a one crystal is stored here.
 Crystal could take two of the most widespread detector shapes, cubic and cylinder.
+Crystal in the simulation wrapped in a reflector material and stored in aluminum housing with a quartz window.

 Cube                       |  Cylinder
 :-------------------------:|:-------------------------: